ktorn/completium-landing/docs/dapp-game/game1.md

 The Dapp architecture is 3-tier:

-* Tezos' smart contract (to store Oracle-signed scores)
+* a <Link to='/docs/templates/competition'>smart contract</Link> to store Oracle-signed scores and declare winner
 * User web interface for customer to exchange miles (consume) for rewards
 * Game *oracle* that:
   * provides a new unique session id at each new game session